Logo

 In October 1992, Ian Wright featured on the first TV commercial for Nike in the UK, Nike "Kick it" was Nike first TV commercial for Football.

-In 2016, Ian Wright wrote a new and updated version of his autobiography entitled A Life in Football, published by Constable.
+In 2016, Ian Wright wrote an updated version of his autobiography called A Life in Football, published by Constable.

 The book is aimed at children and young people and is inspired by many issues that Ian Wright himself dealt with while growing up as a young, black, working-class footballer in London.

-In June 2014, whilst Ian Wright was in Brazil working as a pundit for the 2014 FIFA World Cup, his wife Nancy was held at knifepoint as a gang burgled their family home, whilst their children were upstairs.
+In June 2014, whilst Ian Wright was away in Brazil as a pundit for the 2014 FIFA World Cup, his wife Nancy was held at knifepoint as a gang burgled their home whilst their children were upstairs.

-Ian Wright flew back to England but later returned to Brazil, where he was a pundit on ITV for the Cameroon-Brazil match.
+Ian Wright flew back to England but later returned to Brazil, where he served as a pundit on ITV for the match between Cameroon and Brazil.

-Shortly after his retirement from playing in 2000, Ian Wright was awarded an MBE for his services to football.
+Shortly after his retirement from playing, Ian Wright was appointed Member of the Order of the British Empire in the 2000 New Year Honours for services to football.

 On 21 April 2022, Ian Wright was inducted into the Premier League Hall of Fame.